20tab/uwsgi-local-dns-resolver/README.md

 ; you can tweak the command line arguments and the path here attach-daemon = uwsgidns
 ```
-Anytime you'll launch the subscription system, the uWSGI-DNS server will launch whit it.
+Anytime you'll launch the subscription system, the uWSGI-DNS server will launch with it.

 ## OS integration
 TODO: other OSs integration.